 A photograph looking out on the east side of the house where the sun comes comes up and shines through tall glass windows in the apex of the house.
 The photograph shows the big horizontal beams and big vertical posts that form a framework of the house.

-Harriet and I were into recycling in the late 1970’s and early 1980’s long before it became fashionable in the 1990’s in Australia.
-We bought five acres of land 35 kms. out of Brisbane, in 1977 for very minimal money.
-We could live on our land in a caravan as long we had a house plan in with the local council.
+Harriet and I were into recycling in the late 1970’s and early 1980’s long before it became fashionable.
+We bought five acres of land 35 kms. out of Brisbane, in 1977 where we could live on our land in a caravan as long we had a house plan in with the local council.
 I had an architect friend draw up a plan of our house which enabled us to live in the caravan for four years till we built the house in 1981.
 The plan incorporated large timber beams and posts as I knew I could get these in the early 1980’s around the city.

-My fellow landscape contractors were getting these beams for garden seats etc. At this time in 1979 I began chasing some large timber beams for the construction of the house.
-I went into this demolition yard in Salisbury and found a stack of very large beams 0.300 * 0.400 mm * 14 metres long covered in white paint.
-These were to be the horizontal beams in our house I traded for $3.30 / metre delivered on our land.
-They were from the Rex Theatre in Fortitude Valley in the City of Brisbane.
-I put down a deposit on the timbers … Neil, the demolition contractor delivered the beams and trusted me from the beginning I would come back in time and finalise the balance ….. even after delivery.
-He became a good friend of mine over the years and still is to this day.
+My fellow landscape contractors were getting these beams for garden seats.
+I began chasing some large timber beams for the construction of the house.
+I went into a demolition yard in Salisbury and found a stack of very large beams 0.300 * 0.400 mm * 14 metres long covered in white paint which would be suitable for the horizontal beams in our house.

 See this YouTube Website on Artisans of Australia: Timbercraft ….
 If you want to see how early buildings were actually built in early Australia.

-The timbers were stacked on our land ready for sorting and removing the burn marks and white paint on some of them.
-I soon sorted them into two piles with a crane ….. these to be used for our house and a pile of rejected ones.
+The timbers were stacked on our land ready for sorting and removal of the burn marks and white paint on some of them.
+I sorted them into two piles with a crane ….. these to be used for our house and a pile of rejected ones.
 The Beaudesert Shire Council had asked us to get a covering certificate from a consulting engineer certifying the strength of the beams.
-I was away at work when the engineer turned up one day and as Harriet didn’t know which pile he had to check, he even certified the rejected ones !!
+I was away at work when the engineer turned up and as Harriet didn’t know which pile he had to check, he certified the rejected ones !!

 Nearing the end of the job, over an outdoor lunch under the trees in the garden, Neil said to me, ‘what would you give me for all that timber out there?’
 I didn’t have a clue.
 Off the top of my head I said ‘$2000.00’.
 He then said ‘You do ‘$2000.00’ of additional landscape work here and you can have the lot.
-‘Agreed’ I said.
-We were about to start on our house and we had the finance but I still didn’t have any vertical posts to match the horizontal ones.
+‘Agreed’ I said as they were ideal as the vertical posts to match the horizontal ones.

 Soon after that I took a crane truck out to the paddock to select the vertical posts.
-The ones I selected were fifteen posts of 600 mm * 300 mm size and of ten metre lengths ….. sufficient for the vertical posts in the house.
+The ones I selected were fifteen posts of 600 mm * 300 mm size and of ten metre lengths.

-….
-Recycled verandah boards used as a ceiling lining in our hall …..
+Recycled old verandah boards used as a ceiling lining in our hall

-We built the house in 1981 but the hall area leading from the kitchen to our bedroom at the end of the house, just had exposed undressed bearers which held up the practical chipboard floor of the upstairs level.
-My office was also adjacent to the hall.
-It to had exposed undressed bearers which held up the practical chipboard floor of the upstairs level.
+When we built the house in 1981, the hall area leading from the kitchen to our bedroom at the end of the house, just had exposed undressed bearers which held up the practical chipboard floor of the upstairs level.
+Likewise, my office which adjacent to the hall also had exposed undressed bearers.
 We intended to cover it in the near future.

-In 1984, Harvey and I began landscape work on a very good house at Clayfield.
-Clayfield was an elite suburb of Northern Brisbane.
+In 1984, Harvey and I began landscape work on a very good house at Clayfield was then an elite suburb of Northern Brisbane.
 The house was an old Queensland house which meant it was a house originally built in the 1940’s to enjoy the hot Queensland summer heat.
-Typically, the Queenslander is suited to the sub-tropical climate of Queensland of high rainfall and mild to hot, humid climate with average summer temperatures in the range of 23–36 degrees Celsius (73–97 degrees Fahrenheit).
-However, the type is found across the state in colder and hotter locations usually with adaptations to suit.

 Then I had one of our carpentry subcontractors we used in our firm come and lay all the boards in the hall and office.
 See the photos below.

-… Handmade staircase I built myself from timber slabs from a slab hut at Boonah from the 1800’s ….
+Handmade staircase I built myself from timber slabs from an old slab hut at Boonah from the 1800’s.

 I hand built this staircase myself from timber slabs from a slab hut at Boonah from the 1800’s ….. how I built it, see the note below: